Eyevinn/streaming-onboarding/README.md

 - [How to build your own streaming video HTML player:](https://medium.com/@eyevinntechnology/how-to-build-your-own-streaming-video-html-player-6ee85d4d078a) Under the hood of a HTML video player

+- [Kickstarting your custom chromecast journey:](https://medium.com/@eyevinntechnology/kickstarting-your-custom-chromecast-journey-9afd7ececf0b) This blog post show how easy you can leverage a custom cast-reciever through the Open Source Cloud

 - [Generate MPEG-TS from file with ffmpeg](https://medium.com/@eyevinntechnology/generate-mpeg-ts-from-file-with-ffmpeg-7561181e6369) How an MPEG-TS multicast stream can be generated with ffmpeg by looping an MP4 file

+- [Broadcast Grade Transcoding in Minutes Simplified:](https://medium.com/@eyevinntechnology/broadcast-grade-transcoding-in-minutes-simplified-503dd108f3da) This blog post go through each step for how to set up your first Encore transcoding job through Open Source Cloud.

 - [Using ffmpeg and SRT to Transport Video Signal to the Cloud:](https://medium.com/@eyevinntechnology/using-ffmpeg-and-srt-to-transport-video-signal-to-the-cloud-7160960f846a) Using SRT (Secure Reliable Transport) and ffmpeg to transport the video signal to the cloud